 The large Blue Warehouse on the East side of Scrapyard is one of the most contested locations on the map.
-Every objective-based game mode has at least one objective in this building, so be prepared to be constantly pushing or defending this location.
+Every objective-based game mode has at least one objective in this building.
+Players should be prepared to be constantly be pushing or defending this location.
 There are two entrances on either side of the warehouse that are blocked by doors which provide an audio cue when opened.
 There are also two entrances to the middle lane that are used by players navigating the middle lane.

 This warehouse is difficult to hold single-handedly and usually requires multiple players covering the entrances.